 One on one vs. Group Tutoring

 One on one tutoring in our counselling office offers children a better understanding of areas they may be struggling with, especially with special education tutoring.
 Not all children are ‘traditional’ learners, some have special needs for education.
 Some children do not get the attention they need in large classrooms or group tutoring sessions.
 Kids may come across as quiet and shy in groups.
 Although, this may be due to the fact that they are not understanding the subject matter as quickly as some other kids.
 One on one sessions can create a more comfortable environment to ask questions and learn at their own pace.
 In groups and classrooms kids may feel uncomfortable asking questions or speaking up.
-Additionally, our approach ensures all questions are answered.
+Our tutoring approach ensures all questions are answered.
 Our goal is to provide all kids to have more confidence in their learning abilities.

 Benefits of a Tutoring Space